 #4 Your performance of Amazing Grace was beautiful.
 I understand why Grandma asked you to sing a solo!
 Your ability to make it through without crying was impressive.
 I know how much you loved her and will miss her.

-Thank you for coming to the funeral examples
+Thank You for Coming to the Funeral Messages

 Notes: The samples in this section are to thank people that came to the funeral or visitation.
 And not another gift or donation (examples for coming + gift are mixed in through the examples above this section).